 Even worse, the items manufactured by Universal Cheese & Drying Inc. were made with other cheeses and additives and may have been contaminated by Listeria.
 The cellulose problem is just one example of a manufacturer that didn’t prioritize visibility, but a lack of information sharing and collection could lead to more troubles.

 If a manufacturer lies about one thing, how does the public know any of its information can be trusted?
 While cellulose was a common practice among cheese manufacturers, it’s never a good idea to misrepresent contents.
 When a company uses natural products to keep food fresh, it’s usually better to communicate exact ingredients and reasons for inclusion to appeal to informed consumers.

 This news may also encourage businesses to turn over a new leaf and change labeling or manufacturing practices.
-The RFgen white paper "The Food Traceability Survival Guide" described how organizations can use data collection solutions to create a complete overview of current operations and measure adjustments using real-time data.
+The RFgen white paper “The Food Traceability Survival Guide” described how organizations can use data collection and traceability solutions to create a complete overview of current operations and measure adjustments using real-time data.
 Companies that want to market the truth to their consumers need to make sure their data is accurate and up to date.